Hodaifa98/Multi-Threaded-HTTP-Web-Server-Java/README.md

 # Multi-Threaded-HTTP-Web-Server-Java
-A Multi Threaded HTTP Web Server in Java
+A Multi Threaded HTTP Web Server in Java.

 # Introduction
 This is a non-blocking, multi-threaded HTTP web server written in Java.
 It uses the native ServerSocket and Socket classes.